 6. Expect an adjustment period.

 So be sure to build in antidotes, like daily roughhousing, to help kids work through emotions.
-And you can expect a certain amount of volatility from your child as they begin spending less time with screens, so ratchet up your patience level and the one on one time.
+And you can expect a certain amount of volatility from your child as they begin spending less time with screens, so summon up your patience level and plan to spend more one on one time.

 focus when they play.
 And best of all, you'll see your child developing their inner life and discovering who they are by playing, learning and engaging

-with the world, instead of losing themselves to a screen.
+with the world, instead of losing themselves to the addiction of a screen.